 “Proposta de Proteção de Denunciantes”: New Portuguese Whistleblowing Law

-Portugal has become the third country to transpose the EU Whistleblowing Directive into national law.
+Portugal was the third country to transpose the EU Whistleblowing Directive into national law.

 Murray Grainger